-Site Evaluation С omplia nt Yes No N/A Corrective Action No. Are the required TPDES notifications properly posted (NOI/CSN)?
+Site Evaluation ompliar nt I Yes No N/A Corrective Action No. Are the required TPDES notifications properly posted (NOI/CSN)?
 Are the areas outside the construction limits free of sediment?
 Are the areas outside of the construction limits free of waste materials / debris / litter?
 Are the adjacent streets free of off-site sediment?
 Are interior streets free of sediment?
 Are the storm drains free of sediment?
 Are outfalls or discharge points properly controlled with BMPs?
 Are the construction entrance/exit BMPs installed and functioning properly?
 Are equipment storage areas in use with appropriate BMPs?
 Is there evidence of stained soil from vehicular equipment?
 Are material storage areas in use with appropriate BMPs?
 Are fuels, lubricants, chemicals, etc. properly stored?
 Is waste collected and properly contained?
 Are disturbed soils areas properly controlled with appropriate BMPs?
 Is dust being controlled?
 Are disturbed areas appropriately stabilized?
 Are concrete truck washout pits constructed and utilized properly?
 Are portable toilets maintained properly?
 Are BMPs in use?
 Are BMPs being maintained?
 Are BMPs adequate?
 Are vegetated buffer strips functioning properly?
 Are temporary sediment control ponds in place?
 Is sediment level in ponds in compliance?
 Are drainage channels functioning property?
 Are rock berms installed and functioning properly?
 Are silt fences installed and functioning properly?
 Is inlet protection installed and functioning properly?
 Are erosion blankets installed and functioning properly?
-1

-Site Evaluation - continue d Site Evaluation - continue u С ompliar nt Yes No N/A Corrective Action No. Are straw wattles installed and function ning properly?
-Is mulch installed and functioning prop erly?
-Are cutback curbs being utilized and fu nctioning properly?
-Are other BMPs installed and functioning ng properly?
+0 Compliant Yes No N/A Corrective Action No. Are straw wattles installed and functioning properly?
+Is mulch installed and functioning properly?
+Are cutback curbs being utilized and functioning properly?
+Are other BMPs installed and functioning properly?
 Has sod or hydroseeding been installed properly?
 Is permanent or temporary vegetation established?

-A brief statement describing the "I certify under penalty of law that this document and all attachme properly gather and evaluate the information submitted.
-Based information, the information submitted is, to the best of my know including the possibility of fine and imprisonment for knowing viol- "I further certify I am an authorized signatory in accordance with the or this were prepared under my direction or supervision it on my inquiry of the person or persons who manage eledge and belief, true, accurate, and complete.
-I am tions." n accordance with a system e the system, or those per designed to a sons directly responsible for gatherin g the Inspector's Name Inspector's Signature Date
+A brief statement describing the qualifications of the inspector is included in this SWP3.

+"I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
+Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
+I am aware there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations."

+"I further certify I am an authorized signatory in accordance with the provisions of 30 TAC §305.128."

+Inspector's Name

+Inspector's Signature

+Date